nicholasdcrotty/CDVMBG_BRM_CNNOculomotorAnalysis/README.md

 As mentioned earlier, all of the relevant data for this project is available at **LINK**.
 Here is what each file contains:

 ### ``cnnResults``
+Contains the results from the CNN-based analyses that we report in the manuscript, including the trial-level CNN accuracies, SHAP values, and model weights.

 ### ``oculomotorData``
+Contains the raw eye traces and experimental conditions files from each of the three studies used in the reported analyses.

 ### ``behavioralData``
+Contains the behavioral data used in the supplementary analysis, including the RTs for Massa *et al.*(2024) and Grubb &amp; Li (2018), as well as the distractor-attended info from Doyle *et al.* (2025)

 ### ``shapErrorBars``
+Contains .csv files of the sample-level error bars for the time-locked SHAP analysis (in case the user doesn't want to run the computationally exhaustive script that generates these error bars)

+## Acknowledgements
+This work was funded by NSF CAREER #2141860 to MAG and NIH grant R01EY033628 to NCB.